potatoeggy/eifueo/docs/sch3uz.md

 $$\text{Percentage composition} = \frac{\text{mass of element in compound}}{\text{molar mass of compound}}×100\%$$

 <img src="/resources/images/percentage-composition-by-mass.jpg" width=700>(Source: Kognity)</img>

+When calculating empirical formulae, uncertainties, unless they are large, can be reasonably discarded because they will not affect the final result significantly.

 !!! example
     The empirical formula of a compound consisting of 43.64% $\text{P}$ and 56.36% $\text{O}$ by mass: